 - 112. Key attributes are: - Auditing and other standards are promulgated that make clear the underlying objectives as well as the specific requirements that apply. - Bodies responsible for external audit inspections consider relevant attributes of audit quality, both within audit firms and on individual audit engagements. - Effective systems exist for investigating allegations of audit failure and taking disciplinary action when appropriate. - 1.9.1 Auditing and Other Standards Are Promulgated that Make Clear the Underlying Objectives as Well as the Specific Requirements that Apply - 113.
 Auditing and other requirements may be imposed by law or regulations or mandated through the national professional accountancy organization.
 It is important that such requirements are high-quality and make clear the underlying objectives.
-SLAuSs, as issued by the ICASL, contain objectives, requirements, and application and other explanatory material. - The Code of Ethics for Professional Accountants issued by CA Sri Lanka 114.
-(Code of Ethics) sets high-quality ethics standards for professional accountants through the development of a robust, locally appropriate Code of Ethics for Professional Accountants.
-The IAESB develops and enhances professional accountancy education-encompassing technical competence, as well as professional skills, values, ethics, and attitudes for professional accountants-through the promulgation of International Education Standards (IESs).
+SLAuSs, as issued by the Institute of Chartered Accountants of Sri Lanka, contain objectives, requirements, and application and other explanatory material. - 114.
+CA Sri Lanka sets high- quality ethics standards for professional accountants through the adoption of a robust, locally appropriate Code of Ethics for Professional Accountants.
+CA Sri Lanka develops and enhances professional accountancy education-encompassing technical competence, as well as professional skills, values, ethics, and attitudes for professional accountants-through implementation of the International Education Standards (IESs).
 There is widespread adoption of these standards at a national level.

-- 115. It is important that standards are revised in response to feedback received about their use and implementation.
+- about their use and implementation.
 However, it is important for standard-setters to be cognizant of the impact that regular revisions to standards may have on auditors' training and implementation needs in using the standards.
-IFAC requires its member bodies to take actions to adopt and implement SLAuSs, the Code of Ethics for Professional Accountants and the IESs in their jurisdictions, and to assist in their implementation, depending on the member bodies' responsibilities in national environments.
-In some countries, the SLAuSs are modified to take account of, or are supplemented by additional, national requirements. - 1.9.2 Bodies Responsible for External Audit Inspections Consider Relevant Attributes of Audit Quality, Both Within Audit Firms and on Individual Audit Engagements - 116.
+IFAC requires its member bodies to take actions to adopt and implement ISAs, the Code of Ethics for Professional Accountants and the IESs in their jurisdictions, and to assist in their implementation, depending on the member bodies' responsibilities in national environments.
+In Sri Lanka, the SLAuS are modified to take account of national requirements [SH32]. - 1.9.2 Bodies Responsible for External Audit Inspections Consider Relevant Attributes of Audit Quality, Both Within Audit Firms and on Individual Audit Engagements - 116.
 External audit inspections provide an opportunity for evaluating auditors' compliance with auditing standards, and depending on their mandate, other aspects of audit quality.
 Actions taken by audit firms to address findings identified by audit inspectors can lead to improvements in audit effectiveness and, where the results of audit inspections are published, will lead to greater awareness among stakeholders about audit quality issues.
 Over a period of time, the findings from external audit inspections need to be analyzed and fed back to standard setters. - 1.9.3 Effective Systems Exist for Investigating Allegations of Audit Failure and Taking Disciplinary Action When Appropriate - 117.
 Investigation and disciplinary action can be undertaken by professional accountancy organizations.
 However, as is the case with audit inspection, in relation to listed companies and other public interest entities, it is increasingly being undertaken by independent audit regulators. - 118.
 Audit failures can be difficult to define, especially as so much of an audit involves judgment, and criteria in laws and regulations are sometimes vague and difficult to enforce.
 The effectiveness of disciplinary activities is increased when clear criteria have been established as to what represents an audit failure. - 119.
 Authorities also need a range of sanctions available to them, including the power to revoke the license of audit firms or individual auditors in defined circumstances.
 While such actions may be appropriate in extreme cases, the regulatory process is enhanced when more proportional sanctions are also available for lesser issues.
 These may include fines and mandatory retraining.